 - tacks

-Combining my star anise garland with my pinecone wreath combines elegance and natural elements.
-It’s a great way to add a rustic look for the holiday season.
-This wreath is an easy DIY I made this a few years ago.
+Combining my anise garland with my pinecone wreath combines elegance and natural elements with a rustic look for the holiday season.
+This wreath is an easy DIY I made a few years ago.
 It is one of my favorite projects and looks as good as the day it was made.

-Options you may want to consider for orange garlands:
+Options you may want to consider for the center of the orange:

 Cinnamon Sticks:

-- Add a dab of hot glue to small cinnamon sticks.
-Add to the center of the orange slices for a rustic look.
+- Add a dab of hot glue to the back of small cinnamon sticks and add to the center of the orange.

 Bay Leaves:

-- Add a subtle earthy aroma, adding bay leaves with a dab of hot glue gun.
-Add bay leaves over the small holes on each dried orange slice.
+- Add a subtle earthy aroma, adding bay leaves with a hot glue gun over the small holes on each dried orange slice.

-- Bay leaves add more natural elements and are the perfect way to add a festive touch to orange garlands.
+- This also adds more natural elements and a festive touch to orange garlands or the Christmas tree.

-- As I mentioned in other blog posts pine cones are a favorite way to add a touch of nature.
-I enjoy adding these to our home from fall through the holiday season.
+As I mentioned in other blog posts pine cones are a natural way to decorate our home for the holidays.

-- Add these to the orange garland by wrapping floral wire around the base of the pine cones and lower scales and twisting the wire tight.
+- Wrap floral wire around the base of the pine cones and lower scales of the pinecone and twist the end of the wire tight.

-- If you feel more comfortable, add a dab of hot glue to the orang slice and the pine cones.
-Hold to set.
+- Add a dab of hot glue to the orang slice and then add the pine cones.

 Cloves:

-- When adding cloves, I recommend adding these to the orange slices before the drying process.
+- When adding cloves, I recommend adding cloves to oranges before the drying process.

-- Lay each slice of orange on a cutting board and push the clove with your finger.
-Be sure the star on the clove is facing up.
+- Lay each slice of orange on a cutting board and push the clove with your finger, star facing up.
+This makes a pretty ornament for the Christmas tree.

 Fresh Pine:

-- If you add fresh pine, be sure to mist it daily with water.
-This will keep the fresh pine looking its best through the winter months.
-Hang these on a Christmas tree and a garland.
+- If you add fresh pine, you should mist it daily with water.
+This will keep it looking fresh.
+Hang these on a tree or attach them to a smaller wreath, mini wreath, or Christmas tree.

 Rosemary Sprigs:

-- This will have a similar earthy scent to fresh pine.
-You will need a mist Rosemary with water daily to keep them looking their best during the holiday season and winter months.
+- Rosemary will have a similar earthy scent to pine and will need a mist of water daily.
+This keeps them looking their best during the holiday season.

 Make This Easy DIY!